 Baby, it’s cold out there!

 TIP: Remember to take your hummingbird feeders in after nightfall and then put them back outside in the morning at first light to make sure they wake up to a liquid breakfast, not a frozen mass of crystals.
 When daytime temperatures get below freezing the hummers will also appreciate it if you take their feeder in occasionally during the day, too, when possible, to thaw it out.
 If you have an extra feeder, rotate them so there’s always some nectar available.
+Feeders hung next to houses tend to stay a bit warmer than those out in the open.

 TIP: If there’s a porch light near your hummer feeder, turn it on temporarily as the light wanes in the afternoon—it could give the birds a little extra time to feed before they retire for the night.
+But then turn it off to cut down on light pollution.

 To leave a comment, please click on blog’s title